jantznick/wisconsin-parks-app/README.md

     *   Park rules and seasonal information
 *   **Interactive Map**: View parks on a map, see your current location, and get directions.
 *   **Weather Forecast**: Check the current weather and upcoming forecast for each park.
-*   **Reservations**: Easily access the official Wisconsin State Park reservation system to plan your stay.
+*   **Reservations**: Easily access the official reservation system to plan your stay via external links.
 *   **Favorites**: Keep a list of your favorite parks for quick access.
 *   **Share Parks**: Share park information with friends and family.
 *   **Customizable Theme**: Choose between light, dark, or system default themes for the app's appearance.